Python APIs for Snowflake ML¶

-Python package) provides Python APIs that connect to the various Snowflake ML
+Python package provides Python APIs that connect to the various Snowflake ML workflow

-workflow components and also includes APIs for building and training your own models.
-You can use Snowpark ML in your
+components and also includes APIs for building and training your own models.
+You can use these APIs in your favorite

 Tip

-See Introduction to Machine Learning with Snowpark ML for an example of an end-to-end workflow in Snowpark ML.
+See Introduction to Machine Learning with Snowpark ML for an example of an end-to-end workflow using this library.

 Snowflake Notebooks provide an easy-to-use notebook interface for your data

 work, blending Python, SQL, and Markdown.
-To use Snowpark ML in notebooks, choose the Anaconda package
+To use Snowflake ML features in notebooks, choose the Anaconda package

 snowflake-ml-python